apolik/graduation/README.md

 > Build a voting system for deciding where to have lunch.
 >
 > * 2 types of users: admin and regular users
-> * Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price)
+> * Admin can input a restaurant, and it's lunch menu of the day (2-5 items usually, just a dish name and price)
 > * Menu changes each day (admins do the updates)
 > * Users can vote on which restaurant they want to have lunch at
 > * Only one vote counted per user